 Ankle injuries are very common injuries and not all ankle injuries require x-ray evaluation.
-Ottawa ankle rules for ankle injury radiography is a an attempt to answer when the x-rays should be done in cases of ankle injuries.
+Ottawa ankle rules for ankle injury radiography is an attempt to answer when the x-rays should be done in cases of ankle injuries.

 What are Ottawa ankle rules for ankle injury radiography?